tirokoii/wu1-uppgift-cv/loggbok.md

 Fixed the links to the different pages and added the logo and hamburger menu.

 To next time: Fix the other pages, add an Application letter, about and home.

+# Att home 2

+Fixed an blur effect when in sidenav.
+And scale properties to look better.
+Began on the design of the homepage.

+To next time: Complete the homepage, begin on the application letter and about page.

+# Att home 3

+Began and finished application letter and about page.
+Did some more on the homepage.

+To next time: Complete the homepage.
+Wave and validate the website.
+Host the website on github pages.